'A time of tension' - Sinn Féin minister appeals for calm ahead of Eleventh Night bonfires

 Conor Murphy said it is a time of tension and concern for a number of families.

-Last night (Thursday July 7), police said they were treating an incident where petrol bombs were thrown near a bonfire at Adam Street in north Belfast as a hate crime.
+Police said they were treating an incident on Thursday where petrol bombs were thrown near a bonfire at Adam Street in north Belfast as a hate crime.

 The bonfire, which was the subject of failed legal action to stop its erection last year, has been built close to an interface with a nationalist area.